OrchardComputerSolutions/OrchardComputerSolutions.github.io/newbuilds/index.md

 ## Custom build

 Have a specific requirement in mind?
 [Contact me](../contact/) for a no-obligation consultation and quote, after which your computer can be assembled and set up.
 Component compatibility is guaranteed.

 * * *

-\* Apart from the entry-level and mid-range gaming computers, which uses a previous generation CPU

-* * *